longphung/swinburne-tech-app-backend/README.md

 - `src/`: Contains the source code of the application.
   - `models/`: Contains the data models for the application.
   - `routes/`: Contains the routes for the application.
+  - `services/`: Contains the services for the application.
 - `package.json`: Contains the list of project dependencies and scripts.
 - `.env.example`: An example configuration file.
 You should create your own `.env.local` file based on this example.
 - `.env.local`: The configuration file for local development.
 This file is not tracked by Git.
 - `.gitignore`: Specifies intentionally untracked files that Git should ignore.

+## Deployment requirements

+### Stripe Webhook

+To deploy the application, you need to set up a Stripe webhook to listen to events from Stripe, since the app relies on Stripe `payment_intent.succeeded` event to update the order status.
+You can follow the instructions [here](https://docs.stripe.com/webhooks) to set up the webhook for your deployed app.

 ## FAQs